jonross10/HolidayCountdown/README.md

 # HolidayCountdown
-A very simple Alexa skill to count down the amount of days until the next holiday
+An extremely simple Alexa skill to count down the amount of days until the next holiday